BFronz/YellowChat/README.md

 ## Features
 <a name="features"></a>
 * Simple, easy to use, intuitive UI.
-* Vendors and customers seperately log in.
+* Vendors and customers separatelylog in.
 * Vendors see all customers available to chat and customers see all vendors avaliable to chat.
 * A Review blog where customers can blog about vendors or just about anything.
+* Deployed at <a href="https://powerful-mesa-31585.herokuapp.com/">Heroku<a>